nopSolutions/nopCommerce-Docs/en/developer/tutorials/permissions.md

     return;
 ```

-That's essentially all, it remains only to add that after installing the plugin, you can see the permission you added in the **ACL** section.
+That's essentially all, after installing the plugin, you can see the permission you added in the **ACL** section.

 ## See also